Cole Perfetti Game Preview: Jets vs. Wild

 Perfetti Stats vs. the Wild

-- The Wild have given up 104 goals in total (3.2 per game), which ranks 12th in the league in goals allowed.
+- The Wild are 13th in goals allowed, conceding 108 total goals (3.2 per game) in the league.

 |2023-2024 Season